Greeks in the Democratic Republic of the Congo: History

-Colonial Era
+Colonial era

 In the early to mid 20th century nearly all Congolese cities on the Belgian side had a Greek community and usually all hailing from a particular part of Greece as people would arrive, get settled in and send for their families.

-By the 1920s there were established Greek fishing and trading communities in the trading cities of Luapula and Katanga, where the Greeks plied the river trade of the Congo, ranging as far as Zambia where many settled.
+By the 1920s there were established Greek fishing and trading communities in the trading cities of Luapula and Katanga, where the Greeks plied the river trade of the Congo River, ranging as far as Zambia where many settled.
 The traders and fishermen developed a good and likable reputation and cultivated good relations with their Congolese and Zambian colleagues as they were always ready to offer help or lend their equipment and traditional Greek skills in net and boat making.
-Later the Congolese Greeks played a significant role in launching the country's important music tradition by founding several recording companies like Olympia, Ngoma, Opika and others.
+During the Second World War, some 2,700 Greek refugees lived in camps in Eastern Congo.
+They had earlier escaped Nazi occupation and famine conditions in the Aegean Islands and stayed in Belgian Congo in comparably safety and comfort from 1942 to 1945.
+Ethnic Greeks also played a historically significant role in the production and dissemination of Congolese music, and most of the country's record companies were founded and run by Greeks, including Ngoma, Loningisa, Opika, and CEFA.
+The last significant wave of Greek immigration to the Congo occurred in the late 1950s and early 1960s, consisting primarily of immigrants from Egypt who left as part of the mass exodus of foreigners from the country.

 Post-independence

-When the country declared its independence in 1960 there were violent clashes and uncertainty followed by three decades of totalitarian rule by Mobutu Sese Seko which led to the exodus of most Greek settlers and the decline of the Greek community.